 until about 4 million years ago.
 However, felsic volcanism

-continued for about another million years.
+continued for about another million years, and resumed earlier.

 I discussed the phenomenon of bimodal magmatism in the last chapter.
 While the magma that produced Paliza Canyon Formation originated mostly in the mantle, the magma that produced the Bearhead Rhyolite was mostly melted crust.
 In an area like the Jemez, in which magma repeatedly rises from the depths, a considerable amount of high-silica magma can build up to form a giant magma chamber in the middle crust.
 We'll see the consequences later in this book.